wacncontent/CustomizeTool/addCommentOutput/articles/hdinsight/hdinsight-hadoop-use-hive-powershell.md

 <properties
-   pageTitle="Use Hadoop Hive with PowerShell in HDInsight | Windows Azure" description="Use PowerShell to run Hive queries in Hadoop on HDInsight." services="hdinsight" documentationCenter=""
+   pageTitle="Use Hadoop Hive with PowerShell in HDInsight | Azure" description="Use PowerShell to run Hive queries in Hadoop on HDInsight." services="hdinsight" documentationCenter=""